Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Results

 More holistically, the \ac{cvm} norm is used to measure the goodness-of-fit between the \ac{gm} approximation and the $N$ Monte Carlo samples.
 Considering the $j$th marginal of the $m$-dimensional random variable $\mathbf{x}$, the univariate \ac{cvm} metric between the cumulative marginal distribution $F^{*}(x^{j})$ and an $N$-sample empirical distribution $F_{N}(x^{j})$ is

 To quantify the overall goodness-of-fit in the multivariate case, the 2-norm is taken of the $m$ marginal \ac{cvm} metrics arrayed in a vector as

 and referred to as the \ac{cvm} norm.

-The results of uncertainty propagation over one period of the \ac{geo} orbit are listed in Table~\ref{tab:GEO_baseline_results}.
+The results of uncertainty propagation for the \ac{geo} orbit are listed in Table~\ref{tab:GEO_baseline_results}.
 Notably, \ac{fos} here performs comparably to its more computationally straining counterparts in \ac{sos}, \ac{solc}, and \ac{sadl}.
 Similarly, \ac{usfos} remains competitive with \ac{ussolc} and the heuristics using whitening transformations.
-This supports the observation in \cite{kulik2024NonlinearityUncertaintyInformed} that first-order stretching approaches are well suited for many astrodynamics applications, as the direction of greatest linear stretching often aligns closely with that of strongest nonlinearity in two- and three-body dynamics.
-Overall, \ac{ussolc}, \ac{wussolc}, and \ac{wussos} produce the best results by all metrics.
+This supports the observation in \cite{kulik2024NonlinearityUncertaintyInformed} that first-order stretching approaches are well suited for many astrodynamics applications, as the direction of greatest linear stretching often aligns closely with that of strongest nonlinearity in two- and multi-body dynamics.
+Overall, most heuristics perform well and in similar manners to each other; this indicates the direction which induces the strongest non-Gaussianities manifests such that it is apparent to each of the disparate methods used to select splitting direction.
+Furthermore, as the uncertainty scaling does not noticeably improve performance in this case, this direction is likely closely aligned with a direction of high initial uncertainty.
 The similarity between \ac{ussolc} and \ac{wussolc}---and in general between the heuristics and their whitened variants---is unsurprising; the chosen units and coordinates do not place undue stress upon the system.
 Hence, there is little room for the whitened methods to differentiate themselves.
 Conversely, the spherical-averaging--based heuristics struggle in this scenario, indicating that primary directions of strongest nonlinearity are not closely aligned.

+The trends for the \ac{leo} case in Table~\ref{tab:LEO_baseline_results} are quite similar to the \ac{geo} case.
+With the exception of maxvar and the spherical averaging-based methods---and in this case the slightly degraded performance with \ac{alodt} as well---all other heuristics perform very well.
+Indeed, the relatively poor performance of maxvar in general is to be expected due to its lack of consideration for the dynamics of the system.
+Here, the uncertainty scaling seems to provide a slight improvement, but changes on this scale can often be due more to stochasticity from comparing against a sampled truth distribution than to any physical factors.

+The Molniya orbit proves to be overall more stressing than the \ac{geo} and \ac{leo} cases, as demonstrated in Table~\ref{tab:molniya_baseline_results}.
+While the same splitting heuristics which exhibited strong results before continue to stand out in terms of \ac{madem} and \ac{mcr}, the accompanying \ac{cvm} norm is very high in this case, which indicates a poor goodness-of-fit between the Gaussian mixtures and the truth distribution.
+However, the \ac{madem} and \ac{mcr} reveal that the first moment and the direction of maximal covariance are captured well by the transformed \ac{gm} approximation.
+This suggests that the linear covariance propagation fails to capture the growth of the covariance in other directions.
+As this poor fit is a consequence of the propagation as opposed to the splitting itself, the high \ac{cvm} norm appears in all methods.
+This phenomenon is revisited in Section~\ref{sec:secondorder}